Prag8855/aab/content/guides/english-speaking-doctors-berlin.md

 - Book a doctor visit to your house

 For emergencies, call [112](tel:112).
 They speak English.

+## Video call with a doctor

+A video call is faster and easier than a doctor visit.
+It's a good way to get a [sick note](/glossary/Krankschreibung).

+The [TeleClinic](https://www.teleclinic.com/sick-note/) and [Doktor.de](https://doktor.de) apps let you schedule a video call with a doctor.
+It's only in German, but some doctors speak English.

+This service is free.
+Your [public health insurance](/glossary/gesetzliche%20Krankenversicherung) pays for it.
+Your [private health insurance](/glossary/private%20Krankenversicherung) reimburses it.

 [^1]: [Elliot Herman](https://www.sorted.berlin/) (April 2024)